sourcegraph/bitbucket-server-plugin/README.md

 ### Configuration

-After installing the Sourcegraph for Bitbucket, you should configure it to point to your Sourcegraph instance.
+After installing the Sourcegraph for Bitbucket Server, you should configure it to point to your Sourcegraph instance.

 1. On Bitbucket, go to the **Administration** page
 2. Find the **Sourcegraph** entry under **Add-ons**: